flutter/website/src/docs/development/platform-integration/web.md

 ### Is the web version of Flutter ready for production?

-As of the 1.9 release, the web version of Flutter is available as an early release on the master/(dev by Sept?) channel.
+As of the 1.9 release, the web version of Flutter is available as a technical preview on the master/(dev by Sept?) channel.
 Web support has been added to the main Flutter repo, but is missing features and has known performance issues.
 **We don't recommend deploying a web app to production.**